zoosmand/BMP280-by-SPI-bus-on-STM32F030F4/README.md

 Slight precaution!

 The original bug or feature of STM32F0 series concerns SPI bus.
 When 8-bit width data bus is expected, it has to send 8-bit data into SPI bus as well.
-Unfortunately, an MC can not recognize 8-bit or 16-bit data has been sent.
+Unfortunately, an MC can not recognize 8-bit or 16-bit data had been sent.
 Although, when assembler is used , there is no problem or the problem has to be solved by using STRB command. like this:

 STRB trPacket, [tmpa, #SPI1_DR_Offset]